 Watts Coffee House is seriously a hidden gem– like, you have to find the door, walk in, then find the other door or follow the smell.
-Once you fine it, you will be rewarded with everything– soul food, pancakes, coffee.
+Once you find it, you will be rewarded with everything– soul food, pancakes, coffee.
 I had Gangsta #1 Combo which included a pork chop, link, salmon croquet, chicken wing, hash browns, three eggs, and a biscuit.
 OMG it was so delicious!

 In addition to the deliciousness, it was so awesome to see Jordan High love and the wall signed by super cool musicians like Tony, Toni, Tone!

 My stomach, my heart, and my soul were full.
 What a great day!